Vaping-Related Illnesses Now Number 450 Across 33 States, And A Fourth Person Has Died

-At least 450 people in 33 states have been hospitalized with severe lung problems after “vaping,” and a fourth person has died from the illness.
+At least 450 people in 33 states have been hospitalized with severe lung problems after vaping, and a fourth person has died from the illness.
 NPR News reports.
-“Vaping” refers to using an electronic vaporizer machine to heat an oil containing nicotine, or in some cases cannabis, and then the user inhales the vapor to get their product.
+Vaping refers to using an electronic vaporizer machine to heat an oil containing nicotine, or in some cases cannabis, as the user inhales the vapor to get their product.

 So severe is the problem of people getting sick from vaping that one expert is calling it an “epidemic.”
 Dr. David Christiani, of the Harvard T.H.
 Chan School of Public Health, wrote an editorial in Friday’s edition of The New England Journal Of Medicine, calling for an “urgent response” from the medical community.

 The epidemic appears to have begun at the beginning of August.
-At the time, as reported by The Inquisitr, just over a dozen teenagers and young adults, all from the area around the eastern edge of the Illinois-Wisconsin border, had presented in emergency with severe breathing issues.
-In some cases, the patients were so sick that they required breathing support in the Intensive Care Unit.
+At the time, as reported by The Inquisitr, just over a dozen teenagers and young adults, all from the area around the eastern edge of the Illinois-Wisconsin border, had presented in emergency rooms with severe breathing issues after vaping.
+In some cases, the patients were so sick that they required breathing support in the intensive care unit.
 The only thing the patients had in common was that they all admitted to using electronic vaporizer cartridges.

 Soon, there were more reports of sickened individuals who came down with severe respiratory problems after vaping.
 Most were centered in the Midwest, but a few were from outside of the region.
-Most of the individuals got sick after vaping nicotine; a handful got sick after vaping cannabis.
+Most of the individuals got sick after vaping nicotine, while a handful got sick after vaping cannabis.

 Read and share this warning for teens today from @IDPH about the harmful effects of vaping, which may have been the culprit that landed more than a dozen Midwest teens in the hospital.
 Learn about the dangers to students’ health at https://t.co/5sOg23Lczo pic.twitter.com/Yz2xtG6wV0